Sparkplug84/MS3-LegoMinifigureCatalogue/README.md

 * Special thanks to my mentor [Anthony Ngene](https://github.com/tonymontaro) who talked me through several pieces of code and advised me on how to improve my code
 * Many thanks to the Code Institute tudors, who also helped me out with some small and larger issues I had during the development process
 * Thanks to all the friends and family who tested the game on various devides and gave me feedback to improve the game

+Disclaimer:
+The content of the website is for educational purposes only.

 [↥ Back to top](#Mark-McClean)